hazelcast/hazelcast/site/docs/design-docs/010-operator-framework.md

 Operand (also known as primary resources)

-**Managed resources** - the Kubernetes objects or off-cluster services the Operator uses to constitute an Operand (also known as secodary resources)
+**Managed resources** - the Kubernetes objects or off-cluster services the Operator uses to constitute an Operand (also known as secondary resources)

 **Custom Resource Definition (CRD)** - an API of the Operator, providing